 - development of new strategies for engaging your community of practice

-The application period for Research & Development Grants is now closed.
+The application period for 2020 Research & Development Grants is now open.

 Up to 30 grants will be awarded this year.

 Grant funds may be used for any of the following (this list is not comprehensive):

 - Stipend to grantee